Slite Alternative for Small Businesses | Context Link | Context Link

 1

-Slite is a standalone knowledge base app your team has to learn, populate, and maintain.
+Slite is a standalone wiki app your team has to learn, populate, and maintain.
 Context Link connects to the tools you already keep current.

 2